 NARI, RMIT, Department of Health and Human and Services, Federation University, Deakin University, University of Melbourne, Monash University, North Western Melbourne Primary Health Network, Carers Victoria.

 1. Mixed-methods approach using quantitative questionnaires and qualitative interviews with older people who are experiencing grief and additional interviews with GPs who are treating older grieving people.

-2. Identify how older people are coping with grief, which bereavement support services they use (if any) and how GPs respond to grief in older people.
+2. Identify how older people are coping with grief, which bereavement support services they use (if any) and how healthcare staff like GPs and practice nurses respond to grief in older people.

 Project is underway after ethics was approved through Deakin University.
 Survey and interview component is now underway and active, with recruitment for both the surveys and the interviews ongoing.

 If you would like to help improve bereavement support for older people, we invite you complete a short survey, or to participate in one of our interviews.
 To participate, you need to be:

 a) Currently living in Australia.

 c) Able to read and write in English.

 d) Have experienced the death of a significant person in your life at least 6 months ago or longer.